WookieeMatt/Essence20/README.md

   - Manifest URL v11/v12: `https://raw.githubusercontent.com/WookieeMatt/Essence20/main/system.json`
   - Manifest URL v10: `https://raw.githubusercontent.com/WookieeMatt/Essence20/v10-Branch/system.json`
 ![image](https://github.com/WookieeMatt/Essence20/assets/41161497/f5accb7c-b51e-4b6b-816b-192001873132)
 - Note: Our v10 support stops at v3.2.4.
-We have now migrated to v11 and will support that version of Foundry moving forward.
-We've included the link for v10 for anyone not yet on v11, however, no further updates will be provided.
+We've included the link for v10 for anyone still on that version, however, no further updates will be provided.
 - If you require more detailed instructions or run into issues, please visit our [Discord](https://discord.gg/74QYVA355W) and ask in our `#general` or `#support` channel.

 # Support
+- Frequently asked questions about Essence20 on Foundry can be found [here](https://github.com/WookieeMatt/Essence20/wiki/Essence20-on-Foundry-VTT-FAQ).
 - For the most responsive support, join our Discord: https://discord.gg/74QYVA355W
 - Alternatively, you can open an issue [on our Github](https://github.com/WookieeMatt/Essence20/issues).
 If you're reporting a problem with the system, please be as descriptive as possible with the issue and include reproduction steps.